 The purpose of the OCIES Fellowships and Networks Programme is to support this role by providing the institutional and financial support to OCIES members to extend and increase the frequency of these endeavours.
 The grants will enable individual researchers and/or groups of researchers to undertake collaborations or networking initiatives between institutions and OCIES members, thereby deepening these exchanges and relationships.
 Funding for the Grants are sourced from OCIES conference and membership fee surplus.

 Grants of up to AUD $5000 are available and must be used within a year of receiving the grant.
 Applicants must be current members of OCIES and must not have been awarded a Fellowships and Networks programme grant within the past three years.
+Preference will be given to members who have been active members in the society.
 Application criteria, process and examples of eligible activities are provided below.

 Applications will be assessed against the following criteria: